Pride of America and the Nā Pali Coast

 What We Love

 Nā Pali Coast: The ship’s itinerary saves the best for last.
-Late afternoon on Friday the Pride of America sails past the spectacular Nā Pali Coast of Kauai for a breathtaking view of the dramatic lava-carved cliffs.
-The experience is best experienced from decks six and above (though the uppermost decks draw the biggest crowds), with a cocktail in hand.
+Late afternoon on Friday, Pride of America sails past the spectacular Nā Pali Coast of Kauai for a breathtaking view of the dramatic lava-carved cliffs.
+The experience is best enjoyed on an outside deck (though the uppermost decks draw the biggest crowds), with a cocktail in hand.

 Best Known For

 All Hawaii, All the Time: The line boasts that you have 100 hours in port on the week-long itinerary, offering plenty of time to experience the islands’ beaches, volcanoes, and rain forests.
-Those hours in port include overnights in Maui, Kauai, and the Big Island, providing extra time to see the sights without rushing back to the ship.
+Those hours in port include overnights in Maui and Kauai and the two port calls (Hilo and Kona) on the Island of Hawaii (aka Big Island), providing extra time to see the sights without rushing back to the ship.

 Loose Schedule: The flexibility of freestyle dining is especially useful on overnight stops.
 With no reservations needed in the complimentary dining venues, passengers can wander in whenever they like for an afternoon snack or late-night treat.